Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/overview.rst

 Overview
 ========

-In this document, we outline the main differences in models behind Concordium smart contracts and Solana programs.
+In this document, we outline the main differences of account models and smart contract functionality between Solana and Concordium.

 Accounts
 ========